-This is a cyclic report on the quality of wind and wave observations from the radar altimeter SRAL on-board Sentinel-3A and their timely availability for Cycle No. 016 (period from 26/03/2017 to 21/04/2017).
+This is a cyclic report on the quality of wind and wave observations from the radar altimeter SRAL on-board Sentinel-3A and their timely availability for Cycle No. 018 (period from 19/05/2017 to 14/06/2017).
 The product under consideration is the Level 2 Marine Ocean and Sea Ice Areas (SRAL-L2MA) also referred to as S3A\SR\2\WAT that is nominally distributed in near real time (NRT).
 This work covers the Cal/Val Task SRAL-L2MA-CV-230 (Wind, wave product validation vs models).

 Radar backscatter (sigma0), surface wind speed (WS) and significant wave height (SWH) from product S3A\SR\2\WAT are monitored and validated using the procedure used successfully for the validation of the equivalent products from earlier altimeters.
 The procedure is described in Appendix A. The procedure composed of a set of self-consistency checks and comparisons against other sources of data.
-Model equivalent products from the ECMWF Integrated Forecasting System (IFS) and in-situ measurements available in NRT trough the Global Telecommunication System (GTS) are used for the validation.
-This specific report does not include the in-situ validation which will be included in later reports.
+Model equivalent products from the ECMWF Integrated Forecasting System (IFS) and in-situ measurements available in NRT through the Global Telecommunication System (GTS) are used for the validation.